yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 sudo systemctl restart ssh
 ```

-After that you should be able to login to your PI using a key only.
+After that you should be able to login to your Pi using a key only.

 ## 4. UFW {#ufw}

 Or Uncomplicated Firewall is an interface for `iptables`.
 We will use it to lock down any ports that we are not using.
 Be careful.
 Until we finish this stage you should be able to connect the monitor and keyboard.
-It is very easy to get yourself locked out of the PI.
+It is very easy to get yourself locked out of the Pi.

 First we make sure that by default we deny any incoming connection